Home

 3. Upload a dataset

-We'll create a new workspace to upload a couple of datasets
+We'll create a new workspace to upload a brand new dataset

 new_workspace = tenyks.create_workspace("data_workspace")

-We verify that our newly minted workspace was successfully created 😉 using tenyks.get_workspaces()
+Next, we verify that our newly minted workspace was created 😉 using tenyks.get_workspaces()

 tenyks.get_workspaces()